Cavenham

 Cavenham is a village and civil parish in Suffolk, England, 10 km northwest of Bury St Edmunds.
-It is in the local government district of West Suffolk, and the electoral ward of Icini.
-At the 2001 UK census, Cavenham Parish had a population of 127.
+It is in the local government district of West Suffolk, and the electoral ward of Manor.
+At the 2021 UK census, Cavenham Parish had a population of 141.
 In the 1870s it had a population of 229.

 The parish includes Cavenham Heath, a Site of Special Scientific Interest (SSSI) with a sand and gravel quarry close to it and is the location of the Black Ditches, an Anglo-Saxon boundary ditch which is believed to be the most easterly of a series of early Anglo-Saxon defensive earthworks built across the Icknield Way.
 Part of this also forms an SSSI to the south-east of the village.